 “Always tell someone where you are going – and take a cellphone,” advises Ryan Sandes.
 “Take extra food and water.
 Often a shortish trail run can end up taking a lot longer than expected.
 Terrain, weather, or getting lost are all factors!
 A 20km trail run may take twice as long as 20km on the road.”

-Sandes, winner of the Sahara Desert Run and the Gobi Run against some of the icons of the sport, adds: “When in the mountains: make sure you have warm clothing.
+Sandes, winner of multiple races around the globe, adds: “When in the mountains: make sure you have warm clothing.
 It can be a bright summer’s day but on top of the mountain it can be raining with ice cold winds.
 I have learned the hard way on Table Mountain a few times!”

 Watch where you’re going.
 Keep your head up and your eyes on the trail ahead.
 This will allow you to pick the best line and watch ahead for obstacles such as rocks, roots, logs and branches.
 Jump over obstacles.
 Stepping up on unsteady rocks and roots is not only tiring, it can be hazardous.